hanmacrad2/FCNs_GCNs_classify_fmri/2_Network_Models_FCN/README.md

 ## Code

-__2_Network_Models.py__
+#### '''2_Network_Models.py'''
-- Contains the class Network_Model() which involved training the model based on the parcellated data of each of the 7 networks
+- Contains the class '''Network_Model()''' which involved training the model based on the parcellated data of each of the 7 networks

 ## Results
 The Visual Network had the highest classification accuracy across subjects.
 That is the model was able to best detect an underlying temporal trend across the fmri data pertaining to the Visual network.
 It had a classification accuracy of 71.4% as shown in the table below.
 THis is followed by the Somatomotor Network which has a test accuracy of 62.0%.
 In the first plot, the model accuracy across each of the different time blocks is shown, to get an idea of how the classifiers work across the duration of the movie.